Money Longer

 "Money Longer" is the debut single by American rapper Lil Uzi Vert.
-It was released for digital download on February 6, 2016 as the first single from their fourth mixtape Lil Uzi Vert vs. the World, and as a bonus track from Japanese versions of their debut album Luv is Rage 2, by Generation Now and Atlantic Records.
-The whole song focuses on the idea that Lil Uzi Vert have now "turn[ed] into a savage" as is repeated throughout the song.
-The track was produced by Don Cannon and Maaly Raw.
+It was released for digital download on February 6, 2016, as the first single from their third mixtape Lil Uzi Vert vs. the World, and as a bonus track from Japanese versions of their debut album Luv is Rage 2, by Generation Now and Atlantic Records.
+The whole song focuses on the idea that Lil Uzi Vert has now "turn[ed] into a savage" as is repeated throughout the song.
+The song was produced by Philadelphia-based record producers Don Cannon and Maaly Raw.